 "I am forever indebted to Trevecca's Graduate Counseling Program.
 It helped me build a solid foundation for a great career in the mental health field."

-The Graduate Counseling Program emphasizes development of professional counselors and their professional identity, offering degrees in counseling, marriage and family counseling/therapy, and doctoral counselor education and supervision.
+The Graduate Counseling Program emphasizes development of professional counselors and their professional identity, offering degrees in clinical mental health counseling, marriage and family counseling/therapy, and doctoral counselor education and supervision.
 Trevecca's Master of Arts in Clinical Mental Health Counseling is accredited by The Council for Accreditation of Counseling & Related Educational Programs (CACREP).

 The master degree programs meet academic requirements for licensure, as these programs are designed to prepare students for licensure as a professional counselor (LPC-MHSP) or marriage and family therapist (LMFT) in the state of Tennessee.
 The counseling degree program is a 60-hour program which leads toward licensure as a professional counselor (LPC-MHSP).
 The marriage and family degree program is a 60-hour program which leads toward licensure as a marital and family therapist (LMFT).

 - Cycles of new students begin three times during the year: fall, spring, and summer.

 - Applications are now being received for the spring 2016 semester.
 Plans are to begin a Saturday cycle (class meeting from 8am—2:45pm).

 - The application deadline for the spring semester is October 15, 2015.

 - Fill out online application

 Application packets may also be requested by contacting the Graduate Counseling office at email@example.com or by calling 615-248-1384.